 - Now to decrease the trendline, type your desired value in the Backward Box.

-- Then, we will use 9 for decreasing the trendline, and you will see the following red circle showing the decreasing point.
+- Then, we will use 9 to decrease the trendline, and you will see the following red circle showing the decreasing point.

-In this article, I’ve covered step by step process of how to Extend Trendline in Excel.
+In this article, I’ve covered the step-by-step process of how to extend Trendline in Excel.
 I sincerely hope you enjoyed and learned a lot from this article.
-Additionally, if you want to read more articles on Excel, you may visit our website, Exceldemy.
 If you have any questions, comments, or recommendations, kindly leave them in the comment section below.